 Cruz de Ferro | Camino Frances

-At its base, a mound has been forming over the years.
+At its base, a great mound of stones has built up over the years.
 A legend says that when the Cathedral of Santiago de Compostela was being built, pilgrims were asked to contribute by bringing a stone.
-The tradition is to throw a stone, brought from the place of origin of the pilgrim, with his or her back to the cross to symbolize their journey.
+The tradition is to throw a stone, brought from your place of origin, standing with your back to the cross, to symbolise your journey and let go of a burden.

 Origin of Cruz de Ferro

-There are several theories as to the origin of the cross: It may have been erected to mark the road when it snows, as it becomes frequently hidden from view.
+There are several theories as to the origin of the cross.
+It may have been erected to mark the road when it snows, as the path frequently becomes hidden from view.

-Others believe it is just a pile of stones called Montes de Mercurio, erected since Celtic times to mark strategic locations on the roads and then Christianized with crosses.
+Others believe it began as a pile of stones — the Montes de Mercurio — erected since Celtic times to mark strategic locations on the roads, and later Christianised with crosses.

 In this case, the cross was placed there in the early eleventh century by Gaucelmo, abbot of the lodgings at Foncebadón and Manjarín.
-Later Galician crop reapers would be on this path on the way to the farmlands of Castile and León, where they went to work.
-They also continued the tradition by placing a stone along the path, then called it Cruz de Ferro.
+Later, Galician crop reapers passing this way to the farmlands of Castile and León, where they went to work, continued the tradition by placing a stone along the path, which came to be called Cruz de Ferro.

 The tradition of Cruz de Ferro

-For more information about the Camino Frances, the French Way. please contact one of our travel specialists on the form below:
+For more information about the Camino Francés, the French Way, please contact one of our travel specialists using the form below.

 I was recently tipped off by a local taxi driver that the site of the original Cruz is different from where it sits today.
 Intrigued by what he told me, I set out to see if I could find a potential cross within a kilo of the one you have pictured in your article. after just short of a day I came across a concrete stand that appears to be the original (?)
 Cruz.
 I tried to post the picture of the cement stand and the old green marker on it but this form will not allow pictures.
 If the author of the above article would contact me, I can provide a picture or two and some coordinates where I located this cruz.